MKHenson/mkblog/README.md

 # mkblog
-A small blog site using Modepress as and Webinate Users as its backend
+A small blog site using Modepress and Webinate Users as its backend

+* v0.0.2